oVirt/ovirt-site/source/release/3.6.2/index.html.md

  - [Cinder] Live preview fails to wake up a VM from hibernation
  - After upgrading vdsm rpms from 3.3 or 3.4 to 3.6, vdsm fails to restart because it's not configured
  - Handle missing glusterfs-cli package
+ - Assigning direct LUN fails with error "scsi-block 'lun' devices do not support the serial property"

 <Category:Documentation> <Category:Releases>